Testosterone (Topical application)

 It is very important that your doctor check your progress at regular visits to see if the medicine is working properly.
 Blood tests may be needed to check for any problems or unwanted effects.

-testosterone should not be used by women.
+This medicine should not be used by women.
 Testosterone may cause birth defects if a pregnant woman comes in contact with the medicine.
 Make sure your doctor knows if your sexual partner is pregnant.
-If a pregnancy occurs while you are using testosterone, tell your doctor right away.
+If a pregnancy occurs while you are using this medicine, tell your doctor right away.

 Children and women should avoid contact with the unwashed or unclothed area where the testosterone gel has been applied.
-If another person does accidentally get testosterone on the skin, wash the area with soap and water as soon as possible.
+If another person does accidentally get this medicine on the skin, wash the area with soap and water as soon as possible.

-In some cases, testosterone may decrease the amount of sperm men make and affect their ability to have children.
-If you plan to have children, talk with your doctor before using testosterone.
+In some cases, this medicine may decrease the amount of sperm men make and affect their ability to have children.
+If you plan to have children, talk with your doctor before using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - Bloating or swelling of the face, arms, hands, lower legs, or feet